Government TSP

 The TSP is a defined contribution plan.
 The retirement income that you receive from your TSP account will depend on how much you (and your agency, if you are a FERS employee) have contributed to your account during your working years and the earnings on those contributions.

-In 2006 these salary limits will disappear, TSP participants will simply observe the Internal Revenue Service dollar limits on contributions which will be $15,500 in 2008.
+TSP participants have the Internal Revenue Service dollar limits on contributions which will be $18,000 in 2017.

 Investment Options